0xEniotna/ekubo-101/README.md

 ```

 It takes 2 params, the core contract dispatcher and whatever input (could be the swap data, the withdraw data, the add liquidity data...).
 The output can be whatever suits your project the most.
-In my example, the return output is an array of `Deltas` which is a representation of a trade/change in balance.
+In my example, the return output is an array of `Deltas` which is a way to represent a trade/change in balances.

 What happens next is the core contract doing a callback towards my own contract expecting to call `locked`.
 My `locked` function looks like this: